- Product name

 Amino acid sequence derived from mouse IL4 (NP_067258.1) (His23-Ser140) was expressed with a N-terminal Met.

 Measured in a cell proliferation assay using HT-2 mouse T cells.
 The ED50 for this effect is typically 0.4-2 ng/mL.
+The ED50 for this effect is typically 0.4-2 ng/mL.

 - Protein length

-he recombinant mouse IL4 consists of 119 amino acids and predicts a molecular mass of 13.4 KDa.
+The recombinant mouse IL4 consists of 119 amino acids and predicts a molecular mass of 13.4 KDa.
 It migrates as an approximately 14 KDa band in SDS-PAGE under reducing conditions.

 - Preparation method